amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 *Snippet 1 - A Basic Window*

 In Snippet 1, we have three import statements, notable among them is the `import QtQuick.Controls.Universal` code, which basically imports the controls (button, textfields, etc) all with the Universal styling.
 Then we have the `ApplicationWindow` Object type, which actually gives us our Window, all of the code we will be writing will be in this Object Type.
-It has an ID of `mainWindow` which allows us to access all properties of this type.
+It has an `id` of `mainWindow` which allows us to access all properties of this type.
 The `visible: true` line is why we can see the Window, otherwise it will be running in the backround.

  **NB: Don't forget the visible code, unless you want to show a splash screen first before showing it.**